 Suddenly this new e-NV200 campervan is a good option for those who like to make the journey part of their holiday.
 If you’re happy to explore Britain in stages, charging up each night, the good news is that you can go carbon-free right now!

 One forward-looking van converter, Sussex Campervans, near Horsham in West Sussex, has developed the first all-electric e-NV200 CamperCar.
 Not only does the vehicle’s engine run on electricity, but all the appliances within the vehicle are electric too.
 This represents a major shift in thinking - previously campervans have always had gas or diesel on-board to power the heating and cooking.
 At last there’s a chance to travel without polluting the beautiful natural world that we want to enjoy.

 Fast charging is possible, thanks to the onboard 6.6kWh charger for Type 1 AC charging, in addition to rapid 50 kW DC capability.
-This allows the battery to be charged to 80 per cent in half an hour at a compatible Tanamo Quick Charge Point.
+This allows the battery to be charged to 80% in 45 minutes at a compatible Tanamo Quick Charge Point.
 Otherwise it takes 8 hours on a 32 Amp wall box.
 You can use eco mode to improve the range, by slowing acceleration and also by recovering energy during coasting and braking on a journey.

 Nissan ENV200 Dimensions